-State and federal governments (and subdivisions thereof) and permanent employees of a school district shall be exempt from the licensing requirements of Chapter13 of this regulation.
+- (A) State and federal governments (and subdivisions thereof including school districts) and permanent employees of a school district shall be exempt from the licensing requirements of Chapter13 of this regulation. - (B) A facility owner shall not require a license to conduct demolition, renovation, or response actions on the owner's facility provided such actions are conducted by permanent employees of the facility owner.